-Some of the UK’s most eminent Classicists, Archaeologists and Historians have come together to share their favourite artefacts from the Ancient World.
-Here we have collated their #MyTopThree in order to showcase different aspects of ancient visual culture and offer you inspiration to think about your own choices and enter our Classics Competition 2019.
+In 2019, some of the UK’s most eminent Classicists, Archaeologists and Historians came together to share their favourite artefacts from the Ancient World.
+Here we have collated their #MyTopThree in order to showcase different aspects of ancient visual culture and offer you inspiration to think about your own choices.
 Get in touch with us via this website, Facebook, Twitter or Instagram and send us your favourites and we will add them to our collage.
 Join our #ClassicsConversation!

 - Gold coffin face c.1400 BC (Museum of Wigan Life, Wigan)